Eastbank schools set to reopen Tuesday, westbank schools day-to-day

 The meals would be served until kitchen services are restored and food supplies are replenished, Heisser said.
 She added that by Thursday, schools should have milk, juice and a wholesome food item for distribution.

-Heisser also said that most schools would likely not be serving breakfast to students for at least a week.
+Heisser also said that most schools would likely not be serving breakfast to students for at least a week, but could possibly receive some breakfast items during that time.